Hiking the Kaʻau Crater Trail on Oʻahu, Hawaiʻi

 Distance: 4.7 miles / 7.6 km

-Ascending past three different waterfalls, climbing around a volcanic crater, and offering summit views that span much of Oʻahu’s east side, the Kaʻau Crater Trail stands alone as one of Honolulu’s most popular day hikes, attracting both residents and visitors alike.
+This is because the full Kaʻau Crater Loop ascends past three different waterfalls, loops around a dormant volcanic crater, and offers summit views that span much of Oʻahu’s east side, which inevitably make the Kaʻau Crater Trail one of Honolulu’s best and most popular day hikes!

-For this reason, I recommend hiking Kaʻau Crater on a weekday over a weekend, to have a much less-crowded experience.
+For these reasons, I recommend hiking the Kaʻau Crater Trail on a weekday over a weekend, in order to enjoy a much less-crowded experience.

-In addition, I think it’s important to know that the hard part of the Kaʻau Crater hike is the first 2.1 miles (3.4 km) to the summit of Puʻu Palikea (first peak).
-That being the case, don’t turn back if you make it to the summit, as the hike only gets easier by completing the entire loop.
+In addition, I think it’s important to note that the hardest part of the Kaʻau Crater hike is the first 2.1 miles (3.4 km) to the summit of Puʻu Palikea (the first peak).
+I say this to emphasize that it’s not worth turning back upon reaching the summit, as the hike only gets easier by completing the entire loop.

 Kaʻau Crater Trailhead Parking